Aortic stenosis: Epidemiology

-Approximately 2% of people over the age of 65, 3% of people over age 75, and 4% percent of people over age 85 have aortic valve stenosis.
+Approximately 2% of people over the age of 65, 3% of people over age 75, and 4% of people over age 85 have aortic valve stenosis.
 The prevalence is increasing with the aging population in North America and Europe.

+Median age at diagnosis of aortic stenosis is 77 years in men and 81 years in women.
+Age-sex standardised incidence rates of aortic stenosis range from 52 (severe aortic stenosis) to 98 per 100 000 person-years in recent US and EU cohorts,and is about 30% higher in men compared to women.

 Risk factors known to influence disease progression of AS include factors similar to those of coronary artery disease such as hypertension, advanced age, being male, hyperlipidemia, diabetes mellitus, cigarette smoking, metabolic syndrome, and end-stage kidney disease.

 History

 Aortic stenosis was first described by French physician Lazare Rivière in 1663.

 Research

 People on bisphosphonates were found in a 2010 study to have less progression of aortic stenosis, and some regressed.
 This finding led to multiple trials, ongoing as of 2012.
 Subsequent research failed to confirm the initial positive result.